HackingMusicTheory/hackingmusictheory.github.io/gawboy.md

 constrained topics could be covered in even less time, while more complex topics could be broken into digestible chunks.

-4. Make the video interactive.
-Many of my video lessons fall into two
+**4. Make the video interactive.** Many of my video lessons fall into two
 parts: a short lecture covering the basics of a given topic followed by a demonstration of selected writing or analysis exercises.
 During the [demonstration